 Over the past ten years, the whistleblower program has been a critical component of the Commission’s efforts to detect wrongdoing and protect investors in the marketplace, particularly where fraud is concealed or difficult to detect.
 Enforcement actions from whistleblower tips have resulted in more than $2.5 billion in ordered financial remedies, including more than $1.4 billion in disgorgement of which almost $750 million has been, or is scheduled to be, returned to harmed investors.
 Recognizing the importance of rewarding meritorious whistleblowers in a timely manner, we have made efforts to streamline and substantially accelerate the evaluation of claims for whistleblower awards.
 These efforts paid off.
 Fiscal Year 2020 was a record-breaking year for the whistleblower program.
 The Commission issued awards totaling approximately $175 million to 39 individuals, both greater than any other year in the program’s history.

 Due in part to fraud related to the pandemic, the SEC experienced a significant increase in tips, complaints, and referrals (TCRs), some of which are submitted to the SEC Office of the Whistleblower.
-In FY 2020, the SEC over 23,650 TCRs, a substantial increase over the approximately 16,850 TCRs received in FY 2019.
+In FY 2020, the SEC received more than 23,650 TCRs, a substantial increase over the approximately 16,850 TCRs received in FY 2019.
 In addition, the SEC increased the number of new inquiries and investigations, opening 1,181 new inquiries and investigations in FY 2020, compared to 1,082 in FY 2019.

 FY 2020 has been an active year for the SEC whistleblower program, including the SEC’s adoption of amendments to its whistleblower rules.
 The following resources summarize recent key developments for SEC whistleblowers: